 A price submission must specify any proposed price adjustment mechanisms to apply in the next regulatory period.
-The 2018 and 2020 price determinations include common mechanisms that allow for prices to adjust in order to take into account:
+The 2020 price determination includes common mechanisms that allow for prices to adjust to account for:

-- uncertain or unforeseen events - differences between forecast and actual desalination costs (covering desalination security payments and the cost of any water ordered) - a 'pass through' of changes in some costs (such as taxes) during the regulatory period - annual changes to the benchmark cost of debt.
+- uncertain or unforeseen events - a 'pass through' of changes in some costs, such as taxes, during the regulatory period.